devee8/soc-lore/characters/homa.md

 Miguel smells something awful.
 Cocoa spots a "tasty ingredient" moving on the ground.
 Beyrl says it's her pet chick and she is surprised it hatched.
 Miguel reveals the pet chick made a poo on him.
 Garcia jokes that Miguel is so maternal.
 Beyrl says the chick can join the next match.

 The match is a potion battle with magical concoctions.
-Gusman, Cocoa and MC make up one team.
+Guzman, Cocoa and MC make up one team.
 Maitha, Garcia and Miguel make up another.
 In this battle Goli is able to steal effects from others, also Homa calls Goli a "her".
 Garcia defeats Cocoa.
 Miguel defeats Guzman.

 While fighting Maitha it's revealed that Homa can hear the thoughts of the parrots using a skill called perception.
 MC defeats Maitha.